eyedeekay/hoarderMediaOS/README.md

 Enthusiastic Amateurs!
-People who like Debian/Ubuntu based distributions for their excellent stability and diligent community, but who don't necessarily want to use one of the regualar desktop environments in the default configuration.
+People who like Debian/Ubuntu based distributions for their excellent stability and diligent community, but who don't necessarily want to use one of the regular desktop environments in the default configuration.
 Ricers, datahoarders, and hobbyists who would rather use Debian than Arch or Gentoo.
 Anyone who uses their home computer for experimentation.
 The point of this tutorial is that **anyone** can learn to continuously